-Young people can visit a headspace centre. headspace is the National Youth Mental Health Foundation and provides early intervention mental health services to 12 to 25-year-olds.
+Young people can visit a headspace centre.
+Headspace provides early intervention mental health services to 12 to 25-year-olds.
 Centres are located across metropolitan, regional and rural areas of Australia.

 A health professional will do a complete mental health assessment through an interview and may also wish to speak to a relative for more information.
 The purpose of the assessment is to find out:

 - if there's an underlying mental illness

 When someone has an episode of psychosis, a full medical examination is required.
 The person will need to be observed by a team of mental health professionals, either at home or in hospital.

 Different tests may be required to work out the diagnosis and any underlying causes.
 Tests may include:

 - medical tests: there are a range of tests the doctor may perform, such as blood tests for abnormal electrolytes, hormone levels or infections.
 These tests can help work out the cause of the psychosis